Types of stock charts

-Candlestick charts begin their history in the 18th century in Japan, where rice traders marked the days of rising and falling prices with black and white stones.
+Candlestick charts begin their history in the 18th century in Japan, where rice merchants marked the days of rising and falling prices with black and white stones.
 Based on this information, they tried to predict upcoming price movements.
 Today, «Japanese candlesticks» are one of the most popular types of charts, because they are very informative and at the same time allow you to quickly determine the periods of growth and fall of the price, in contrast to the bar chart.
 In general, we can say that candlesticks are the same columns where the opening and closing prices are connected in rectangles.

 The rectangle is called the «body of the candle», and the maximum and minimum price indicators are called «shadows».
 The most important feature of the graph is the colour of the rectangles.
 If the price for some time ( for example, for an hour) fell, the body is painted in one colour (in our case, black), if it grew — in another colour (in our case, white).
 Thus, we can look at the chart and immediately determine the main direction, already based on which candles are more.
 Also, there is a whole line of analysis called «candlestick patterns», which can only be used to determine possible price trend reversals based on the sequence of candles.
 Below you can see the same EUR/USD M15 chart but in the form of Japanese candlesticks.